 Trekking in Nepal to reach Everest Base Camp is an adventure of a lifetime.
 You can explore the mountains and valleys around the massive peak of the mountain.
 While spending time in Kathmandu, the capital of Nepal, you can learn about the cultures and traditions of the Sherpa people and rest in Nepalese teahouses.

 Why is it called a “Trek”

 The trek to Everest Base Camp is called a “trek” and not a “hike”.
-Trekking tends to be a more rigorous and challenging activity and it test one’s ability, endurance and psychological capacity.
-However, when you reach the summit of Everest Base Camp, there is no equipment requirement and the view is incredible.
+Trekking tends to be a more rigorous and challenging activity and it tests one’s ability, endurance and psychological capacity.
+However, when you reach the summit of Everest Base Camp, there is no equipment required and the view is incredible.

 In 1953, Tenzing Norgay and Sir Edmund Hillary were the first men to reach Everest Base Camp.

 How long does it take to trek to Everest Base Camp?

 If you are comfortable walking 5-7 hours per day with a light pack, you should be physically able to handle the Everest Base Camp trek.